cleltonhenrique/to_do_list_python/README.md

-# To Do list python
+# To Do Pist Python

-TO DO List python puro
+TO DO List Python puro